feast-dev/feast/ui/PUBLISHING_TO_NPM.md

 ## Steps for Publishing

 1. Make sure tests are passing.
-Run tests with `yarn tests` in the ui directory.
+Run tests with `yarn test` in the ui directory.
 2. Bump the version number in `package.json` as appropriate.
 3. Package the modules for distributions.
 Run the library build script with `yarn build:lib`.
 We use [Rollup](https://rollupjs.org/) for building the module, and the configs are in the `rollup.config.js` file.
 4. Publish the package to NPM.
 Run `npm publish`